Feldman Ecopark: Russian invasion

 Feldman Ecopark was largely destroyed during the Russo-Ukrainian war of 2022.
 During shelling three workers died.
-Two workers arrived later at the park to feed the animals.
-Their bodies have been found.
+Two workers arrived later at the park to feed the animals but were later found shot dead.
 The Russians stole vegetables intended for animal feed.

-Two orangutans and one chimpanzee have been killed.
+Two orangutans and one chimpanzee were killed.

-A couple of bisons have been killed by shelling, a ten-month-old one left without parents.

-About 6000 animals were evacuated from the park.
-A sixth volunteer was killed during evacuation of African buffaloes.
+A couple of bisons were killed by shelling, a ten-month-old one was orphaned.
+About 6,000 animals were evacuated from the park.
+A sixth volunteer was killed during the evacuation of African buffaloes.

+More than 100 animals died in the park due to further Russian attacks.
+In July 2024, two employees were injured in a Russian drone strike on the eco-park's territory.
+In January 2026, a Russian glide bomb destroyed the predators’ winter enclosure and the winter aviary, killing multiple birds and injuring several lions.